gumaerc-testorg/2.007-spring-2009/content/pages/syllabus.md

 Course Objectives
 -----------------

 In engineering design, it is helpful to give careful considerations to objectives and to the form in which they are expressed.
-To the extent possible, the learning objectives of this subject were developed following the guidelines articulated by Richard Felder1 including use of action verbs and inclusion of objectives in levels 4-6 of Bloom's taxonomy of educational objectives (Table 1).
+To the extent possible, the learning objectives of this subject were developed following the guidelines articulated by Richard Felder{{< sup "1" >}} including use of action verbs and inclusion of objectives in levels 4-6 of Bloom's taxonomy of educational objectives (Table 1).

 **Table 1**.
 Bloom's Taxonomy of Educational Objectives